esnet/pond/README.md

 A library build on top of immutable.js to provide time-based data structures and processing within ESnet tools.
 For data structures it unifies the use of time ranges, events and timeseries.
 For processing it provides a chained operations interface to aggregate and collect streams of events.

+We are still developing Pond as it integrates further into our code, so it may change or be incomplete in parts.
+That said it has a growing collection of tests and we will strive not to break those without careful consideration.
+See the CHANGES.md document for version updates.

 ## Rational